luazhizhan/algorithms/README.md

 # Data Structures and Algorithms

-My journal for learning data structure and algorithms in typescript.
+data structure and algorithms in typescript.